codeforamerica/ohana-api-docs/source/includes/_create_service.md

     "Federal",
     "State"
   ],
-  "how_to_apply": "Walk in or apply by phone or mail", "keywords": [
+  "application_process": "Walk in or apply by phone or mail", "keywords": [
     "Salud",
     "Medicina"